Get your free life insurance quote today with no obligation to buy.

 Pre-existing condition – While it does affect the type of policy you can get, there are a lot of insurance companies whose offerings cover a wide range of health conditions.
 These, however, tend to be naturally more expensive.

-Obesity – Being extremely overweight negatively will definitely affect the premium.
+Obesity – Being extremely overweight negatively will definitely affect how much you pay for life insurance.
 Did you know that insurance companies have a “build chart”?
 It lists measurements for height along with the corresponding max weight allowed for each class.
 A 5-9 male weighing 206 lbs will score cheaper insurance versus someone of the same height but weighs 10 lbs more.

 Lack of understanding – All the jargon that surrounds financial topics usually intimidates a lot of people.
 So instead of trying to learn more about it, they tend to just walk away.
 Since you’re reading this, however, you’re off to a good start.